norlab/connectedlibtest2/_posts/2018-01-01-introduction.md

 ## Module Overview

-<p class="summary">In this module, **Introduction to Connected Learning**, you will learn what connected learning is and why it is important, and evaluate your youth programs to see how well they incorporate connected learning principles.</p>
+<p class="summary">In this module, <b>Introduction to Connected Learning</b>, you will learn what connected learning is and why it is important, and evaluate your youth programs to see how well they incorporate connected learning principles.</p>

 ### Learning Objectives For This Module